Annual Technical Report 2004 on Patent Information Activities submitted by Canada (SCIT/ATR/PI/2004/CA)

 In-house systems (online/offline)

 Biotechnology.
 The office uses the Wisconsin Package (Genetics Computer Group) to help to search biotechnology field.
-We have recently upgraded the server holding this package.

 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)